robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 }
 ```

-Or, to make the duality even more obvious, if you pretend that `return`
+To make the relationship between the two even more obvious, you can
-isn't a keyword:
+pretend that `return` isn't a magical keyword:

 ```js
 function add(a, b, return) {